How to become a quantitative analyst

 • Data mining

-• C#/Java, .NET or VBA, Excel
+• C#/Java, .NET, or Excel VBA

 • Mathematical skills

-• Calculus (including differential, integral and stochastic)
+• Calculus (including differential, integral, and stochastic)

 • Linear algebra and differential equations